Dr. Steven Del Signore

 I study the unique ways that neuronal synapses utilize the endocytic machinery.
 Despite decades of study, we still know very little about how synapses organize the proteins that control endocytosis in space and time.
 To answer this question, I perform live and super-resolution microscopy of the endocytic machinery at the fruit fly neuromuscular junction, and I develop new quantitative tools to analyze these data.
 To understand the mechanisms that control these proteins, I also study the interactions and activities of purified proteins and membranes in vitro.
 With these approaches, we are discovering that synapses control the endocytic machinery in ways that are quite distinct from non-neuronal cell types.

-Dr. Cassie Blanchette
+Dr. Cassandra Blanchette

 Dr. Biljana Ermanoska